-This Annual Report of the Company is consist of the following content elements for the users of this report:
+This Annual Report of the Company is consisting of the following content elements for the users of this report:

 - Organisational Overview & External Environment.

+- Business Model

-- Stakeholder Relationship & Engagement.
+- Stakeholders' Relationship & Engagement.

 - Governance.

 - IT Governance & Cybersecurity.

 - Sustainability & Corporate Social Responsibility.

-- · Future Outlook.
+- Future Outlook.

-- · Striving for Excellence in Corporate Reporting.
+- Striving for Excellence in Corporate Reporting.

 - Strategy & Resource Allocation.

 - Risk & Opportunities.

-- · Performance and Position.
+- Performance and Position.

 Furthermore, the "Analysis of the Financial Information" has been given under 'Performance and Position' section of this Annual Report.
-This report also includes a section "Board of Directors" where in all the relevant information with respect to Directors of the Company has been given in detail.
+This report also includes a section "Board of Directors" wherein all the relevant information with respect to Directors of the Company has been given in detail.